 Education and its impact

 Fast forward to a few years later.
 As education came into the picture, people became more aware of life aspects that affect us every day.
 It was not just one group that existed throughout civilization; other groups co-existed in the same village.
 There were even situations in which different groups existed within a group.
 The difference in ideas and principles series also led to intergroup and intragroup conflicts.
+This happened in canada,

 How are conflicts good for any progressive society?